Start date: September 2019

 Entry requirements and admissions criteria:

 We seek to recruit highly motivated, ambitious students with strong educational backgrounds.
 The ideal candidate will have a first class Bachelor’s degree from the UK or an overseas qualification of equivalent standard from a leading university.
-We encourage students from a wide variety of backgrounds (e.g, engineering, economics, business, mathematics/statistics, psychology, sociology, among others) to apply to our programme.
+We encourage students from a wide variety of backgrounds (e.g, engineering, economics, business, mathematics/statistics, psychology, sociology, and anthropology, among others) to apply to our programme.
 Also, notice that a Master’s or graduate level degree is not required for admission, you can apply with only an undergraduate (e.g. bachelors) degree.

-All MRes/PhD applicants are normally required to take either a GMAT test or GRE test (UCL’s institution code is 3344, but also make sure you include a scanned copy of your test result on your online application), although the School has no minimum score requirements.
+All MRes/PhD applicants are normally expected to take either a GMAT test or GRE test (UCL’s institution code is 3344, but also make sure you include a scanned copy of your test result on your online application), although the School has no minimum score requirements.

 We also require you to submit IELTS or TOEFL scores if English is not your first language.
 Our School requires a “Standard” English level which corresponds to: